riblair/WPI-Operating-Systems/assigned-project-files/README.txt

 Brief response please!

+3.1 If the file is already mounted, we will return an error code so it is not mounted twice.
+3.2 We need to check that the disk and the superblock have the same number of blocks, inode blocks, inodes, and that the superblock has the correct magic number.
+3.3 We will create our own in memory bit map to store a 0 for a block that is free and a 1 for one that is taken.
 ---

 4. To implement `create()`, you will need to locate a free inode and save a new inode into the inode table.